Colonoscopy in Dallas, TX

 What are the risks of a colonoscopy?

-Penetration or puncture of the bowel can transpire.
-This might be recognized during the test, or it may not be apparent before later in the evening.
-In many instances, a penetration will need an operation and hospitalization.
-This is an uncommon difficulty, even when polyps are removed.
+There is a risk of perforation or puncture of the colon.
+This might be noticed during the exam or later in the day and usually requires surgery and hospitalization.
+This is an uncommon complication, even when polyps are removed.

-Just as with most other exams, a colonoscopy is not infallible.
-There is a tiny, accepted danger that abnormalities, like growths and cancers, can be overlooked during the procedure.
-It is essential to maintain appointments with your specialist at Digestive Health Associates of Texas as advised and tell them of any new or constant symptoms.
+Like any medical test, a colonoscopy is not foolproof.
+There is a small risk that abnormalities, including polyps and cancers, might be missed.
+It is essential to follow up with your doctor at Digestive Health Associates of Texas and inform them of any new or persistent symptoms.

 By what age should you schedule your colonoscopy?